-The consolidated financial statements indicate an income tax expense of \$212 million in 2023, compared to \$15 million in 2022.
+The consolidated financial statements indicate an income tax expense of \$228 million in 2023, compared to \$48 million in 2022.
 These amounts represent the Company's tax expense net of all adjustments for prior years.
-The increase in 2023 is mainly due to higher income before income taxes and adjustments for prior years.
+The increase in 2023 is mainly due to higher income before taxes, adjustments for prior years and lower non-taxable income.